Single Sign-On (SSO)

 Click Test Redirect Flow

-ProductBridge opens a popup window and redirects to your configured login page with test=true appended to the query parameters.
+ProductBridge opens a popup window that runs the test flow and redirects to your configured login page with the standard redirect, organizationId, and returnTo query parameters — exactly like a real sign-in.

 Complete authentication in the popup